 M. Lance Coyle, MAI, SRA

-M. Lance Coyle, MAI, SRA, of Dallas, is the 2014 president-elect of the Appraisal Institute.
-He will serve as president in 2015 and immediate past president in 2016.
-He also will serve on the organization’s Executive Committee and on the Board of Directors during that time.
+M. Lance Coyle, MAI, SRA, of Dallas, is the 2015 president of the Appraisal Institute.
+He will serve as immediate past president in 2016.
+He serves this year as chair of the organization’s Executive Committee and chairs its policy-setting Board of Directors.

-Coyle has been involved in the real estate appraisal profession for more than 25 years.
+Coyle has been involved in the real estate appraisal profession for 30 years.
 He is principal of Coyle Realty Advisors, a Dallas-based real estate services firm engaged in fee-based investment property valuation, analysis, research, expert witness testimony and counseling.
 He currently concentrates on providing support in real estate litigation cases, and has been a guest lecturer and author for several eminent domain conferences.

 Coyle graduated from Texas Christian University in Fort Worth.